siegstedt/machinemind/public/how-to-clone-and-rebuild-conda-env/index.md

-# How to Clone and Rebuild Conda Env
+# How to clone and rebuild a conda environment

 You have created a conda environment.
 Good job!
 But you want it to be accessible to others.
 And, you want to recreate on a different machine.
 Well, here is how you can do it.